At 6,000 miles I had my standard Tiger 955i Dyno'd (see printouts below) which showed that the bike produced 86.9 BHP

 Ipswich.
 Only 1 hour's labour which included upgrading the ECU with a bespoke

-mapping.
-I also fitted a K&N air filter.
+"Triumph Off Road Tune" also known as "TOR Tune" mapping.
+I fitted a K&N air

 The Tiger was much more eager.
 She would willingly elevate the front in first on